Laravel-Backpack/Base/README.md

 [![Style CI](https://styleci.io/repos/52384487/shield)](https://styleci.io/repos/52384487)
 [![Total Downloads][ico-downloads]][link-downloads]

-Laravel BackPack's central package, which includes:
+Laravel Backpack v3.x's central package, which includes:
 - admin login interface, using AdminLTE;
 - basic menu;
 - pretty error pages;
 - alerts system (notification bubbles);

+**Note: This package is only used by Backpack v3.
+Starting with Backpack v4, everything this package does is included in Backpack/CRUD - one package to rule them all.**

 > ### Security updates and breaking changes